scikit-shapes/scikit-shapes/docs/user_guide/3_multiple_shapes/a_registration/registration.md

 tensor([1., 2.])
 ```

-## Choosing a Loss function
+## Loss function

-A loss function is a way to quantify the difference between two shapes.
+A loss function is a way to quantify the discrepancy between two shapes.
 In scikit-shapes a loss function is represented by a class that can be initialized with some hyperparameters
 ```python
 import skshapes as sks